Mike Rinder Tells Court Paul Haggis Among Scientology’s 3 Biggest Enemies

 “Who would the Fair Game tactics be aimed at?”
 Haggis’ lawyer, Seth Zuckerman asked.

 “Anyone that was perceived as an enemy.
 In Scientology—the Scientology world—an enemy is someone who is doing insane things that Scientology believes hinders their ability to save all of mankind.
-So that could be someone who leaves and speaks to the media, it could be a reporter, it could be the IRS, there was a lot of enemies in Scientology.”
+So that could be someone who leaves and speaks to the media, it could be a reporter, it could be the IRS, there was a lot of enemies in Scientology,” Rinder said.

 “In terms of suppressive persons, does Scientology have a list or ranking of its biggest enemies?”
 Zuckerman asked Rinder.